A stack of old magazines on a desk.

 Maybe your wallet is overflowing with receipts.
 Maybe your desk drawers are crammed with wedding invitations and old Christmas cards.
 Or maybe you have piles of bank statements and bills shoved in the far corner of your kitchen counter.

 Let’s face it: Paper clutter is one of the worst offenders.
-It accumulates quickly and can be totally overwhelming if you don’t deal with it on a daily basis.
+It accumulates quickly and can be totally overwhelming if you don’t deal with it daily.

 But, thankfully, all it takes to banish paper clutter from your home are a few clever tricks and well-implemented organization systems.